USA Call/Text:

 2. Stay hydrated, but not too late

-Being dehydrated lowers stamina, but too much late-night water interrupts deep sleep as it increases bathroom trips.
+Being dehydrated lowers stamina, but consuming too much water late at night can disrupt deep sleep, leading to increased bathroom trips.
 So strive for a balance:

 • Drink enough throughout the day.